reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

     CsrfToken loadToken(HttpServletRequest request);
 }
 ````
-We need to implement these methods in order to provide a custom implementation of CSRF token generation and its validation.
+We need to implement these methods to provide a custom implementation of CSRF token generation and its validation.
 Next, we need to plugin this class in our security configuration as below:
 ````java
 @Configuration